Otus-DevOps-2022-02/vshender_microservices/README.md

 - Updated the application code.
 - Created a Docker machine on a Yandex.Cloud VM.
 - Built a fluentd image.
+- Ran the application using the updated application images.

 <details><summary>Details</summary>